 This cake has become one of our favourites and I hope it becomes one of yours too!

-Easy Yogurt Cake with Strawberries and Cream
+Easy Yogurt Cake

 - Preheat your oven to 350F.
 Lightly grease the sides of a 9-inch springform pan and line the bottom with parchment paper.
 Set aside.